nslcoder/nsldpad/content/blog/seed-mongodb-database/index.md

 If you check it via MongoDB Compass or mongo shell, you will see the `mockDB` database with a single collection that has 100 documents.

- If you want all the code for this, please get it from this [repo](https://github.com/nslcoder/mongodbseeder).
+ If you want all the code, please get it from this [repo](https://github.com/nslcoder/mongodbseeder).